Panzerschrek/U-00DC-Sprache-site/overview.md

 There are also a couple of constructions where it is unnecessary to specify types, but mostly they must be specified.

 There is no complex type calculation mechanisms.
-This improves code readability and significantly simplifies compiler.
+This improves code readability and significantly simplifies the compiler.

 ### Static strong typing